Are you a leader who wants your program to be great, but no matter what you do, things are difficult?

 You may be the program manager of an early childhood program, a manager of a school district, or any other kind of program where you have to manage staff.
 If so, this website is for you!

 1. If you’re constantly putting out fires in your workplace & the goals you’ve set for your program to attain always take a back seat to fires created by your staff, I understand that you are feeling unimportant to your staff.

-- Instead of constantly putting out fires, decide one goal you want to focus on.
+- Hear something that Juanita says you can do.
+Instead of constantly putting out fires, decide one goal you want to focus on.
 When a fire comes up, focus on your goal and respond while thinking about your goal.
 For example, someone tells you they are sick of working with a certain child.
 Since one of your goals is to help staff see how to meet the needs of young children, ask this staff something like, “It seems like that child did something that upset you.”

 - When you do this, most likely the teacher will tell you what happened, and you can help them figure out things to do to address the situation.
 Because you’ve responded to their concern, this will help them brainstorm other ways to respond to this child.